selfcanonical/seo-bookmarklets/README.md

-# SEO Bookmarklets x SelfCanonical
+# SEO Bookmarklets x Self Canonical

 You can use these SEO bookmarklets to perform quick checks and SEO actions.
 Enjoy!